savannah345/group_website/_pages/publications.md

 ---

-# Publications
+# Selected Publications

- For citation data, please see [Google Scholar](https://scholar.google.com/citations?sortby=pubdate&user=M9aKXDwAAAAJ).
+ For citation data and an up to date list of all publications, please see [Google Scholar](https://scholar.google.com/citations?sortby=pubdate&user=M9aKXDwAAAAJ).

 <!--
 ## Highlights